 More fool them.
-Les Menuires may not be as fashionable as some of the other resorts in the 3 Valleys but that's why everything from accommodation to mountain restaurants tends to be cheaper here.
-The skiers from Meribel who turn away also can't crowd onto La Masse which is on the far side of Les Menuires, and is almost a private haven for its more confident skiers who enjoy the high North East facing red and black runs and plentiful off-piste in relative peace.
+Les Menuires may not be as fashionable as some of the other resorts in the 3 Valleys but that’s why everything from accommodation to ski school lessons tends to be cheaper here.
+The skiers from Meribel who turn away also can’t crowd onto La Masse which is on the far side of Les Menuires, and is almost a private haven for its more confident skiers who can enjoy the high North East facing red and black runs and plentiful off-piste in relative peace.
 And even those maligned South West facing pistes on the 3 Valleys side of the resort have their uses.
-After all, everyone prefers skiing in sunshine and their height (1850m - 2850m) plus a battery of snow-guns ensure they remain skiable late into the season.
+After all, everyone prefers skiing in sunshine and their sheer height (1850m – 2850m), plus a battery of snow-guns, ensure they remain skiable late into the season.

-Les Menuires’ location is also ideal for exploring the rest of the 3 Vallees.
+Les Menuires is relatively easy to get to and makes a good base for exploring the rest of the 3 Vallees.
 It’s in the middle of the Belleville valley, which has half of all the skiing, and both St Martin de Belleville and Val Thorens are within easy reach.
 So too is the Meribel valley; in fact its highest skiing is more quickly accessed from Les Menuires than from the centre of Meribel.
 And Courchevel is only two lifts further away.